Browse By Age

-ORA students enjoying a lesson outside – Image Copyright Oxford Royale Academy 2014 – All Rights Reserved
+ORA students enjoying a lesson outside – Image Copyright Oxford Royale Summer Schools 2014 – All Rights Reserved

-Here at Oxford Royale Academy, we’re immensely proud of the fact that students come from all over the world to study with us.
+Here at Oxford Royale Summer Schools, we’re immensely proud of the fact that students come from all over the world to study with us.

 One of the best things about studying in an international environment is that it brings you into contact with people from all over the world, meaning that you can create a global network of contacts.
 These international connections aren’t just a source of new good friends; they could prove invaluable, even years down the line, when it comes to your career.
 Among them could be the future chief executive of a major company in the industry you end up working for, or a future business partner or client.
 You never know when the contacts you make will prove useful in business, and having an international network of them is even better, because they have the potential to open up even more opportunities for you.
 In business, it’s still the case that “it’s not what you know, it’s who you know” – so the more people you know, and the wider the geographic area they come from, the better.
 What’s more, as well as the friends you’ll make, you may also make contacts who live in the city in which you go to study; these may also prove useful if you decide to come back to the same city on a longer-term basis in the future, at which point you’ll be needing someone’s advice about things like getting a job and where to find somewhere to live.